Edge Behavior of Higher Complex-Dimensional Determinantal Point Processes: Introduction

 where $\operatorname{erfc}$ is the complementary error function, given by

 Alternatively, we may write \eqref{eq:edgeScalingErfcGinibre} as

-The limiting kernel on the RHS in \eqref{eq:edgeScalingErfcGinibreRewrite} is known as the Faddeeva plasma kernel \cite{Faddeeva, HeWe} (note that Hedenmalm and Wenmann use a different definition for the error function), and seems to have been first derived as a scaling limit in \cite{FoHo}.
+The limiting kernel on the RHS in \eqref{eq:edgeScalingErfcGinibreRewrite} is known as the Faddeeva plasma kernel \cite{HeWe} (note that Hedenmalm and Wenmann use a different definition for the error function), and seems to have been first derived as a scaling limit in \cite{FoHo}.
+As explained in \cite{HeWe}, the name derives from the plasma dispersion function, which was first tabulated by Faddeeva and Terent\'{ }ev \cite{Faddeeva}.
 This edge behavior is known to be universal, i.e., it arises as a scaling limit in a large class of other models.
 For example, Tao and Vu proved that it holds in the vague topology for random normal matrix models (real or complex), that match up to four moments with the Ginibre ensemble \cite{TV}.
+It was recently proved by Cipolloni, Erd\H{o}s and Schröder that this four moment condition can be removed when the moments are finite and some growth condition is satisfied by the probability density of the matrix entries \cite{CiErSc}.
 Ameur, Kang, and Makarov proved that it holds for random normal matrix models with radially symmetric external field \cite{AmKaMa}.
 Very recently, it was proved by Hedenmalm and Wennman that the behavior is universal in random normal matrix models, under weak assumptions on the external field \cite{HeWe} (being ``1-admissible''), essentially bringing the questions about edge universality of these models to their logical conclusion.

-One model that falls in this category is the elliptic Ginibre ensemble of $n\times n$ complex matrices with parameter $\tau$.
+Let us now turn our attention to the elliptic Ginibre ensemble of $n\times n$ complex matrices with parameter $\tau$ \cite{Girko}.
 These are distributed according to